mpettersson/InterviewReview/InterviewReview.md

 - A linear data structure, in which the elements are not stored at contiguous memory locations
 - Each node had at least one pointer to the next node in the data structure.
 - Implementation Variations:
-    * Singly Linked - Each node has just one pointer to the next node in the list; the tails next value is always null/none.
+    * Singly Linked - Each node has just one pointer to the next node in the list; tail's next value is always null/none.
-    * Doubly Linked - A singly linked list with an additional pointer, previous, that points to the previous node in the list.
+    * Doubly Linked - A singly linked list with an additional pointer (previous) that points to the previous node.
     * Circular Linked - A doubly linked list where the tails next points to the head of the list.
 - Node Class
     * data - The data that the node holds.